August 6th, 2026

 What This Means for Your Practice or Group

 None of the defenses these breaches point to are exotic.
 The baseline is consistent across every case: phishing-resistant multifactor authentication, endpoint detection and response on every device, identity governance inside your Microsoft 365 or Google Workspace tenant, immutable and tested backups, a vendor risk register, data minimization so you are not hoarding records you no longer need, and an incident-response plan you have actually rehearsed.
-Microsoft Research has found that multifactor authentication blocks over 99.22% of account compromise attacks, and most of the breaches above involved an identity that was not protected by it well enough.
+Microsoft Research, studying accounts that showed suspicious activity, found that multifactor authentication reduced the risk of account compromise by 99.22% across that population, and by 98.56% in cases where credentials had already leaked.
+Most of the breaches above involved an identity that was not protected by it well enough.
+The financial stakes are not abstract either.
+IBM’s 2026 Cost of a Data Breach report put the average healthcare breach at $6.64 million, down from $7.42 million the year before.
+The figure fell, but healthcare still carries the highest breach costs of any industry, and it has held that spot for thirteen straight years.

 The same threats show up in the everyday attacks that never make headlines, which we cover in the common IT scams dental practices must avoid and in how AI is reshaping dental cybersecurity threats.
 The recovery half of the equation, the part that decides whether a breach is a bad week or a closed practice, lives in dental data backup and disaster recovery.